csiro-robotics/SDCL/README.md

-# SDCL
+# Subspace Distillation for Continual Learning
-Subspace Distillation for Continual Learning
+The official repository for paper SDCL: Subspace Distillation for Continual Learning.
+The codes of this article will be available upon acceptance